The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-4/lesson-1-execution_context/unit-4-1.md

   count: 10,
   waitThenPrintNum() {

-    // obj.waitThenPrintNum is what defines the arrow function window.setTimeout(() => {
+    // obj.waitThenPrintNum is what defines the arrow function so `this` points to `obj` window.setTimeout(() => {
       this.count++;
       console.log(this.count);